-For those rental/commercial properties currently listed for sale at a price of $300,000 or more, I generally do some basic investigation into assessment, recent sales transactions, as well as current owner.
+For those rental/commercial properties currently listed for sale at a price of $300,000 or more, I do some preliminary investigation into assessment, recent sales transactions, as well as current owner.

 At the start of 2020, while scrolling through Binghamton rental properties currently for sale, I noticed 162 Chapin listed at $615,000 (see below).

-I did my usual research, and first checked Broome County’s Real Property site to identify the current assessment as well as the current owner and prior sales transactions.
+Consistent with my routine research, I first checked Broome County’s Real Property site to identify the current assessment as well as the current owner and prior sales transactions.

 I was not surprised to find the investment rental property is being listed for a sales price that is about 400% above it’s current assessment of $170,000 (this is systemic, see article link above).